-1. Ride the Right Bicycle Frame Size
+1. Ride the Right Bike Size

-Riding a bicycle which is either too big or too small will hamper your bike handling and control.
+It would be best if you were riding a bike of the right size for your height.
+Riding a bike that is either too big or too small will hamper your bike handling and control.

 2. Check for Loose Nuts and Bolts

-Check all the nuts and bolts of your handlebar, stem, seatpost, pedals and wheels’ quick release before heading out.
+- Check all the nuts and bolts of your handlebar, stem, seat post, pedals, and wheels’ quick release before heading out.

-Press your front brake and push the bike back and forth to check if the headset is loose.
+- Press your front brake and push the bike back and forth to check if the headset is loose.